ceejpineda/ceejpineda/README.md

 ## Hi!
 What made you go here!?

 ### I'm @ceejpineda.
-A back-end engineer.
+A Full-stack engineer.
 Enjoys software architecture as much as I love building software.

 - 🛠 Current Tech Stack:
   ---